Best-Team-At-Hack-Rice/GuessHue/README.md

 Implementation
 --------------
-Desgined for Hack.Rice 2015.
+Developed at Hack.Rice 2015.
 Made in Android.

 Contributors
 -----